lloydracine/Getting-and-Cleaning-Data/CodeBook.md

 #### Uses descriptive activity names to name the activities in the data set

-The class labels linked with their activity names are loaded from the `activity_labels.txt` file.
-The numbers of the `allData` data frame is replaced by those names:
+The class labels linked with their activity names are loaded from the "activity_labels.txt" file.
+The numbers of the "allData" data frame is replaced by those names:

 ```
 # 3. Uses descriptive activity names to name the activities in the data setactivities <- read.table("activity_labels.txt",colClasses = "character")